schurig/command-line-interface-upload-script/README.md

 1) First you will need to clone this repository to your local machine:

-you can choose the location where you want to put it, just remember where you put it because we will need the path in one of the next steps

 `git clone git@github.com:schurig/command-line-upload-script.git`

+You can choose the location where you want to put it, just remember where you put it because we will need the path in one of the next steps.